lbod/delitetutorial/tutorials/beginner.md

 ###Registering

-`<my-first-element/>` doesn't constitute a custom element on it's own, it first needs to go through a registration process which is achieved using the `delite/register` module.
+The `<my-first-element>` element doesn't constitute a custom element on it's own, it first needs to go through a registration process which is achieved using the `delite/register` module.
 This is analogous to the HTML specification for registering custom elements i.e. `document.registerElement('my-first-element');`